jonezy35/NSM-Engineer/NSMENotes.md

 ./kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 8 --topic fsf-raw

-# Check that the topics were created successfully
+# Check that the topics were created successfully- don't have to do this

 ./kafka-topics.sh --describe --zookeeper localhost:2181 --topic zeek-raw